National leaders of governance: a guide for potential applicants

 - be an investment of NLG time and expertise in proportion to the level of need of the school (for example: short, or less intensive intervention in schools which are already good or have strong governance but are seeking to improve, and longer, more intensive support for schools in requires improvement, coasting or with identified weak governance)

-Examples of placements:
+Examples of deployments:

 - mentoring of chair and/or members of the school’s governing body